wdsheng999/gre_preparation/math/exercises/hard.md

  即 题目找36的factors
 ans:12 36

-3.In a graduating class of 236 students,142 took algebra and 121 took chemistry.What is the
+3. In a graduating class of 236 students,142 took algebra and 121 took chemistry.What is the
 greatest possible number of students that could have taken both algebra and chemistry?

 ans:24 is the least
 ans:121 因为没说不能选别的课

-7.The company at which Mark is employed has 80 employees,each of whom has a different salary.Mark's salary of $43,700 is the second-highest salary in the first quartile of the 80 salaries If the company were to hire 8 new employees at salaries that are less than the lowest of the 80 salaries,what would Mark's salary be with respect to the quartiles of the 88 salaries at the
+7. The company at which Mark is employed has 80 employees,each of whom has a different salary.Mark's salary of $43,700 is the second-highest salary in the first quartile of the 80 salaries If the company were to hire 8 new employees at salaries that are less than the lowest of the 80 salaries,what would Mark's salary be with respect to the quartiles of the 88 salaries at the